apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 enable or disable rules.

 All APIs are protected with HTTP Basic authentication.
-You can use the [nuvadmin](../tools/admin/nuvadmin) tool to generate a new namespace and authentication.
+You can use the [ops admin](/docs/reference/tasks/admin) tool to generate a new namespace and authentication.
 The Basic authentication credentials are in the `AUTH` property in your `~/.nuvprops` file, delimited by a colon.
 You can also retrieve these credentials using the CLI running